We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 The Center provides interns with private, fully furnished offices with a window.
 Each office is equipped with a computer with word processing, electronic mail capabilities, and the Titanium scheduling package.
 Web cams are installed in each trainee office to allow for digital recordings of client sessions.

-Telephone interviews (one-hour long with 2-3 senior staff members and 1 intern) will be conducted during the first two weeks of January, 2012
+Telephone interviews (one-hour long with 2-3 senior staff members and 1 intern) will be conducted during the first two weeks of January, 2014.
+Applicants with a disability who require accommodations for the application process, interview, or training year are encouraged to contact the Training Director in order to discuss their needs.
+We are happy to make accommodations.

 Please see the following links for examples of previous seminar schedules and training activities.